- Opisthotonos is an abnormal posturing caused by strong muscle spasms.

 The methods of treatment depend upon the underlying condition.

 Your child’s doctor will treat bacterial meningitis with antibiotics.
-The viral form usually treated with over-the-counter pain relievers, bed rest, and fluids.
+The viral form is usually treated with over-the-counter pain relievers, bed rest, and fluids.

-Arnold-Chiari syndrome is treated with surgery to correct the malformation.
 If your child also has excess fluid in the brain, a shunt can be used to drain the liquid and relieve pressure.

 You can reduce your child’s risk of having opisthotonos by taking steps to prevent the underlying conditions that cause it.

 You can decrease your child’s risk of having meningitis through frequent hand washing and staying away from others who have this illness.
-Vaccines can protect your child from some forms of bacterial meningitis.
+Vaccines can also protect your child from some forms of bacterial meningitis.

 Treating aneurysms promptly can reduce your child’s risk of subarachnoid hemorrhage.